ckswilliams/modOpenREM/docs/netdicom-nodes.rst

   the remote node filters access based on *calling aet*.
 Normal rules of 16 or fewer letters and numbers, no spaces
 * Remote port: Enter the port the remote node is using (eg 104)
 * Remote IP address: The IP address of the remote node, for example ``192.168.1.100``
-* Remote hostname: Alternatively, if your network has a DNS server that can resolve the hostnames,
+* Remote hostname: Alternatively, if your network has a DNS server that can resolve the hostnames, you can enter the hostname instead.
+If the hostname is entered, it will be used in preference to the IP address, so only enter it if you know it will be resolved.

+Now go to the :doc:`netdicom-qr` documentation to learn how to use it.

 .. _`Issue #337`: https://bitbucket.org/openrem/openrem/issues/337/storescp-is-killed-if-daemonized-when